Rahul Singh (actor)

-Early life and background
+Personal life and background

 He is the son of Prabha Thakur, poet and a member of Rajya Sabha.
+His forefathers played a prominent role in the Freedom struggle.
 Singh attended school at Mayo College in Ajmer and graduated from St. Xavier's College.
-While in college, he wrote more than 50 street plays and was part of an acting group that performed for various social organisations.
+In early years, he aspired to become a sportsman or work as a cop.
+While in college, he wrote more than 50 street plays and was part of an acting group that performed for various social organizations.
+Singh studied acting overseas at the Royal Academy of Drama and the British Film Institute in London.